[ English | Español | Pyccκuú ]

 implib kernel32.dll, AddVectoredExceptionHandler

 The comments include the full symbolic name (if available), the ordinal value and the forwarder chain, if any.
 Knowing the ordinal is useful if you have good reasons to replace the symbol definition with its ordinal.
 The forwarder chain means that the given symbol is actually located in another DLL.
 In the example above the symbol AddVectoredExceptionHandler exported by KERNEL32.DLL is actually forwarded to NTDLL.
 You can update the symbol definition to import the given symbol directly from the target DLL, but generally doing so is not recommended for compatibility reasons.
-If you don't like to see those comments in the script, just prepend a /COMPACT argument while calling DLL2DEF:
+If you don't like to see those comments in the script, add /COMPACT to the command line before the input filename:

 Mods